mongodb/mongo-python-driver/doc/faq.rst

 For other options, please refer to :class:`~bson.codec_options.DatetimeConversionOpts`.

-If we need to use the default decoding behavior with datetimes not supported by :class:`datetime.datetime`, another option is to filter out documents with values outside of the range supported by :class:`~datetime.datetime`:
+Another option that does not involve setting `datetime_conversion` is to to filter out documents values outside of the range supported by :class:`~datetime.datetime`:

   >>> from datetime import datetime